oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

         git commit -a
         git push origin new-branch-name
       ```
        * Make a new commit addressing the comments you agree with, and push it to the same branch.
-(Continue to use descriptive commit messages, or something like "Address review comments" if you're addressing many disparate review comments in the same commit.)
+(Continue to use descriptive commit messages, or something like "Address review comments" if you're addressing many disparate review comments in the same commit.) **You do not need to close your PR and create a new one -- it's fine to push new commits to the existing PR.**
           * **Always make commits locally, and then push to GitHub.** Don't make changes using the online GitHub editor -- this bypasses lint/presubmit checks, and will cause the code on GitHub to diverge from the code on your machine.
           * **Never force-push changes to GitHub once reviews have started.** This will delay your review because it overwrites history on GitHub and makes the incremental changes harder to review.
 It may also lead to the PR being closed.
        * As you are making changes, track them by replying to each comment via the Files Changed tab, **choosing the "Start a review" option** for the first comment.
 Each reply should be either "Done" or a response explaining why the corresponding suggestion wasn't implemented.
 When you've responded to all comments, submit the review to add all your messages to the main thread.